 “…that there was not enough evidence across a broad range of dietary cholesterol intake to make a recommendation regarding dietary cholesterol for treatment of high levels of LDL cholesterol.”

 Weight—Being overweight tends to increase cholesterol.
-Losing weight can help lower the LDL and total cholesterol levels, as well as increase the HDL.
+Losing weight can help lower LDL and total cholesterol levels, as well as increase HDL.
 Losing weight will also decrease triglycerides.